Oh! Calcutta!: Obscenity allegations

+In 1969, during its off-Broadway previews, members of various New York City departments were invited to view the show to avoid it being shut down, as had been the case earlier in the year with Lennox Raphael's stage version of Che!.

 The 1970 production at The Roundhouse, London, attracted the attention of the Metropolitan Police's Obscene Publications Squad, which sent two officers to a preview of the show.
 One of the officers returned twice more, before recommending a prosecution under the Theatres Act 1968 for obscenity.
 The Director of Public Prosecutions sent its panel of experts, including two retired headmistresses, to see The Roundhouse production.
 Their judgment that it was not obscene enabled it to transfer to London's West End.

+A 1977 performance in Cincinnati, Ohio was shut down by Hamilton County Prosecutor Simon Leis Jr. before a ruling by a federal judge the next day allowed the show to resume performances.

+Arrests

+A 1970 showing of a filmed version of the New York production show at the Orson Welles Cinema in Cambridge, Massachusetts led to the arrest of nine theater officials by the Cambridge Police Department and the Middlesex County District Attorney's office on counts of "immoral and obscene entertainment."

+In 1977, nine members of the cast were arrested by police officers after performances in Lexington, Kentucky.
+William Gordon Kenton, then Speaker of the Kentucky House, represented the actors in court.